ulrobix/sphinx_examplecode_test/docs/about.rst

 About
 =====

-This is a simple extension that, when rendered as HTML, will fold multiple code blocks containing different operating systems administration examples into a single block which can be toggled from one to another using buttons.
+This is a simple extension that, when rendered as HTML widgets:

-It's intended to be used for displaying package manager examples.
-(e.g., apt install or dnf install).

-This extension adds the ``example-code`` directive which adds a class to a container wrapping the code blocks that should be folded.
-The class allows the included Javascript and CSS to render the folded block and buttons.

-Currently supported are: Debian, Ubuntu, Fedora, CentOS, OSX
+- Content tab
+- Column content
+- Toggle header